 Heather Holm is the Interpretive Planning and Program Section Manager for California Department of Parks and Recreation.
 The California Department of Parks and Recreation provide for the health, inspiration and education of the people of California by helping to preserve the state's extraordinary biological diversity, protecting its most valued natural and cultural resources, and creating opportunities for high-quality outdoor recreation.

-Tapan Phatak is a UC ANR Specialist in Climate Adaptation in Agriculture at UC Merced's Sierra Nevada Research Institute.
+Tapan Pathak is a UC ANR Specialist in Climate Adaptation in Agriculture at UC Merced's Sierra Nevada Research Institute.
 He chairs the UC ANR Climate Change Adaptation Working Group and has expertise in diverse and interdisciplinary sciences, including crop modeling and social science needs assessments.
+His work focuses, in part, on quantifying the impacts of climate change on agriculture.

 Mark Schwartz is a Professor with UC Davis Department of Environmental Science and Policy and the Associate Director of Education for the UC Davis John Muir Institute of the Environment.
 His interests include conservation decision support, assessing climate change vulnerability for natural resources, establishing policy for emerging conservation strategies, fire management in the western US, and building social capital for conservation.